-Live Oak is a somewhat small city located in the state of Texas.
-With a population of 15,346 people and three constituent neighborhoods, Live Oak is the 184th largest community in Texas.
+Live Oak is a medium-sized city located in the state of Texas.
+With a population of 15,840 people and three constituent neighborhoods, Live Oak is the 188th largest community in Texas.

 Also of interest is that Live Oak has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Live Oak in 2010 was $27,984, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $111,936 for a family of four.
+The per capita income in Live Oak in 2018 was $36,128, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $144,512 for a family of four.
 However, Live Oak contains both very wealthy and poor people as well.

-Live Oak is a very ethnically-diverse city.
+Live Oak is an extremely ethnically-diverse city.
 The people who call Live Oak home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Live Oak, accounting for 38.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Live Oak residents report their race to be White, followed by Black or African-American.
-Live Oak also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.52% of the city’s residents.
-Important ancestries of people in Live Oak include Irish, English, Italian, and Dutch.
+Important ancestries of people in Live Oak include German, Irish, English, Italian, and Polish.

 The most common language spoken in Live Oak is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.